 However, according to Hospice and Palliative Care, hospice and palliative care is actually care-giving in the finest tradition — people who are at the end of their lives are given care that is competent, comforting, and compassionate.

-As an aspiring hospice nurse, you need to know first the difference between hospice care and palliative care.
-Although the two terms are used interchangeably, they’re not synonymous.
+As an aspiring hospice nurse, you first need to know the difference between hospice care and palliative care.
+Although the two terms are often used interchangeably, they are not synonymous.

-Hospice care is often administered at home after the physician has determined that the patient is already not responding to any conventional medical treatments.
+While it can be provided in any setting, hospice care is often administered at home after the physician has determined that the patient has ceased responding to any conventional medical treatments.

-As opposed to hospice patients who receive care at home either from a caregiver or a visiting nurse, those who are under palliative care stay in the hospital or other medical facilities.
+On the other hand, palliative care is more often provided to patients in places such as hospitals, clinics, and nursing homes.
+As opposed to hospice patients who largely receive care at home either from a caregiver or a visiting nurse, those who are under palliative care most often stay in the hospital or other medical facilities.